No Dirty Names

 No Dirty Names is a 1966 album by artist Dave Van Ronk.
 It features the first recorded version of Bob Dylan's song "The Old Man".

 Reception

-Writing for Allmusic, critic Richie Unterberger wrote of the album "While this is certainly among the more obscure of Dave Van Ronk's early LPs (none of which were exactly big sellers), it's one of the better ones.
+Writing for Allmusic, critic Richie Unterberger wrote about the album "While this is certainly among the more obscure of Dave Van Ronk's early LPs (none of which were exactly big sellers), it's one of the better ones.
 It's not radically different from most of the folk-blues albums he made in his early career.
 But there's a little more variety to the arrangements and repertoire than usual, with just as much of Van Ronk's growling gruff voice as always".